 Use Case: Alternative Data for Analytics and Machine Learning

 Hedge funds and banks are exploring machine learning and alternative data sets to find new sources of Alpha.
 The number of new data sets is expected to grow from hundreds today to thousands over the next few years.
 The diverse formats and sources of these data sets means that they are difficult to on board and to integrate.
-A KG can streamline and accelerate this process.
+A Knowledge Graph can streamline and accelerate this process.
 We are working with our partner, Motive Partners, to demonstrate this capability.

 The following example is from the airline industry and includes Airline stock prices, on time arrivals and social media sentiment among other data sources.

 The Knowledge Graph enables integration of these sources without coding and allows analysts to explore the data from any dimension without knowing specific questions in advance.
 It also supports the preparation of features to feed to ML and AI applications.